Renaldas0/F1-QuizGame/README.md

 - I have confirmed that the quiz is fully functional.
 The different buttons do what they're supposed to do and trigger their respective functions.
 - I have also checked the lighthouse statistics for the game
  ![Lighthouse screenshot f1](https://user-images.githubusercontent.com/97538312/170991041-8b061360-e3db-4e61-aac1-6123bd838238.jpg)
+- I also passed the website through responsinator to check the responsiveness on different devices and it looks good.

 ### Validator Testing